emilyOberH/C-programming/README.md

   5) Program that calculates the area and perimeter of a triangle using Heron's formula.
 The user inputs the lengths of the triangle's sides.

   6) Program that generates two random integers from the range [1,10] at a time e.g. 5, 7 and then asks the user "How much is 5 * 7?".
 After doing this 10 times, the user receives a grade based on how many out of the 10 questions were answered correctly.

+Lab 3:
+  1) Program that is given two integers m and n and outputs first m multiples of n.

+  2) Program that is given two integers m and n and outputs all positive multiples of m smaller than n.

+  3) User is asked for one integer value n.
+Program outputs all even squares between 1 and n.

+  4) Program computes the sum and arithmetic average of 10 integers given by the user using fixed length array.

+  5) Program computes the sum and arithmetic average of n integers. n is given by the user.

+  6) Program simplifies a fraction that is given by the user e.g. 4/18 --> 2/9.

+  7) Program computes the greatest common diivisor of three integers.

+  8) Program prints out the multiplication table from m to n onto the console. n and m are given by the user.

+  9) Prints a one month calendar onto the console.
+User can select the month and the day of the week on which the month begins.

+  10) User enters a positive number n and the program prints out the sum of all positive numbers smaller than n, which are relative prime with n.